Cold Weather Concreting

 Fresh concrete contains three components: cement, aggregate, and water.
 It’s the last component that is most challenged by cold weather [when the average daily temperature falls below 40°F [4°C] for more than three successive days].

 At or below 40°F water begins to crystallize into ice.
 It is the formation of these ice crystals that disrupts the normal curing processes, which can reduce final concrete strength by >50%.
 These conditions remain extremely problematic until the minimum compressive strength of 500 psi is attained.
 Most concrete takes about 2 days curing at 50°F to reach this strength.

 Cold weather also slows down the cement hydration reaction.
 Special attention should be paid to the slower rate of setting and strength gain, particularly in scheduling finishing operations and form removal.
 A good rule of thumb is that a drop in concrete temperature by 20°F [10°C] will approximately double the setting time.

 Furthermore concrete should not be exposed to freeze/thaw cycles until it has attained a minimum compressive strength of 3500 psi.
 Concrete that encounters these conditions either during construction or use should always be air-entrained to better account for these more severe conditions.

 There are several ways to address these common challenges, to make sure your concrete measures up even in the cold.

 - Heat- directly offset the cold air temperatures by using job site heating units, hot water in the mix

 - Cover- insulating blankets help to retain heat and moisture.
-They also limit evaporation due to wind and other environmental conditions.
+They also limit evaporation due to wind and other environmental conditions. (learn more about evaporation)